PatilShreyas/MaterialNavigationView-Android/README.md

 <a name="prerequisite"></a>
 ### Prerequisite
 #### Gradle
 In `Build.gradle` of app module, include these dependencies.
-If you want to show animations, include *Lottie* animation library.
 ```groovy
 dependencies {